zsakowitz/rs-bf-neo/src/rcr/rcr.md

 A function is a block of code which takes parameters and produces an optional return target.

-Here are some statement types:
+Here are all statement types:

 ```rs
 // BUILTIN — Calls a builtin function